Slough Property Price Forecast As High As 35% by 2020

 When looking at how Slough will benefit particularly, the average house price growth in the Western section of the Crossrail line where Slough is based has risen by 59% from 2008 – 2016.
 This is compared to the South East which saw a relatively low 22% increase in the same period.

-This equates to Slough forecasting a 35% increase in property price growth by 2020 according to a recent JLL report.
+This equates to Slough forecasting a 35% increase in property price growth by 2020 according to a JLL report identifying Crossrail opportunities.

 The JLL Report also shows that Slough has a long-term potential score of 8/10 which ranks it 4th out of 38 potential stations on the Crossrail line.
 The long-term potential score represents areas identified as the main beneficiaries of the Crossrail thanks to considerable land purchases, price growth and opportunistic potential.